loftwah/linux-for-pirates/README.md

 Network discovery: ICMP can be used to send "ping" messages, which are used to determine if a device is reachable on the network.
 This can be useful for detecting network outages or for verifying network connectivity.

-In a pirate theme, you might imagine that ICMP is a useful tool for pirates to keep track of their network and diagnose problems.
+You might imagine that ICMP is a useful tool for pirates to keep track of their network and diagnose problems.
 It allows them to communicate with other devices on the network and request information that can help them understand how the network is functioning.

 ### IP Addresses